-8. Subjects must have received at least one line of hormonal therapy in the metastatic setting.
+- 8. Subjects must have experienced recurrent/progressive disease following treatment with a non-steroidal aromatase inhibitor (letrozole or anastrozole) in an adjuvant or metastatic setting. - 9.
+Subjects must have received at least one line of hormonal therapy in the metastatic setting.

-Note: A change of the hormone agent due to progression (as per the Investigator assessment) is counted as a new line of therapy.
-A switch of hormone therapy from one agent to another due to toxicity or other reasons (e.g., subject's preference), in absence of progressive disease at the time of the switch, will be counted as one line although 2 different agents have been administered.
+Note: A change of the hormone agent due to progression (as

+- per the Investigator assessment) is counted as a new line of therapy.
+A switch of hormone therapy from one agent to another due to toxicity or other reasons (e.g., subject's preference), in absence of progressive disease at time of switch, will be counted as one line although 2 different agents have been administered. - 10.
+Subjects who are eligible, as per the Investigator's assessment and according to the local label, for treatment with exemestane and everolimus as a second line or greater of therapy in a metastatic setting.
+Subjects enrolled in the current study will start treatment with exemestane and everolimus, after randomization, either before or simultaneously to the first injection of radium-223 dichloride/placebo. - 11.
+Subjects must have experienced no more than 2 skeletal-related events (SREs) prior to study entry defined as: Need for external beam radiotherapy (EBRT) to bone, pathological bone fracture (excluding major trauma), spinal cord compression and/or orthopedic surgical procedure.
-- 9. Subjects who are eligible for further standard of care endocrine treatment with any of the following administered as in second line or greater of hormone therapy in metastatic setting: - Selective estrogen receptors modulators such as tamoxifen and toremifene - Non-steroidal aromatase inhibitors such as anastrozole and letrozole - Steroidal aromatase inhibitors such as exemestane - Estrogen receptor down-regulators such as fulvestrant

-Subjects enrolled in the current study must start treatment with the single hormone agent either within 15 days prior to randomization or after randomization (before or simultaneously to the first injection of radium-223 dichloride/placebo).

-10. Subjects must have experienced no more than 2 skeletal-related events (SREs) prior to study entry defined as: Need for external beam radiotherapy (EBRT) to bone, pathological bone fracture (excluding major trauma), spinal cord compression, and/or orthopedic surgical procedure.
 Subjects with no prior SREs are not permitted.
 Note: All prior SRE-related procedures (i.e., orthopedic surgery, EBRT) must be administered prior to randomization.
-Separate SRE events are the ones that occur at least 21 days apart from each other to ensure that linked events (e.g., surgery to repair a fracture or multiple doses of radiation during a course of treatment) are not counted as separate events.
-In case of bone pain that occurs in several anatomical locations and requires separate EBRT sessions, it should be counted as one event if the EBRT sessions are administered within a period of 21 days.
+Separate SRE events are the ones that occur at least 21 days apart from each other to ensure that linked events (eg, surgery to repair a fracture or multiple doses of radiation during a course of treatment) are not counted as separate events.
+In case of bone pain that occurs in several anatomical locations and requires separate EBRT sessions for the different anatomical locations, it should be counted as one event if the EBRT sessions are administered within a period of 21 days. - 12.
+Subjects must be on therapy with bisphosphonates or denosumab for at least 1 month before start of study treatment. - 13.Eastern Cooperative Oncology Group (ECOG) Performance Status (PS) 0 or 1. - 14.Life expectancy ≥6 months. - 15.Laboratory requirements: - Absolute neutrophil count $\ge 1.5 \times 10^9 / L$ - Platelet count $\ge 100 \times 10^9$ /L without platelet transfusion within 4 weeks prior to randomization - o Hemoglobin (Hb) ≥9.0 g/dL (90 g/L; 5.6 mmol/L) without transfusion or erythropoietin within 4 weeks prior to randomization - O Total bilirubin ≤ 1.5 x institutional upper limit of

-- 11. Subjects must be on therapy with bisphosphonate or denosumab and are required to have been on such therapy for at least 1 month before the start of study treatment. - 12.Eastern Cooperative Oncology Group (ECOG) Performance Status 0 or 1 - 13.Life expectancy ≥6 months - 14.Laboratory requirements: - Absolute neutrophil count $\geq 1.5 \times 10^9/L$ - Platelet count ≥100 x 109/L without platelet transfusion within 4 weeks prior to randomization - Hemoglobin ≥9.0 g/dL (90 g/L; 5.6 mmol/L) without transfusion or erythropoietin within 4 weeks prior to randomization - Total bilirubin ≤1.5 x institutional upper limit of normal (ULN) (except for subjects with documented Gilbert's disease) - Aspartate aminotransferase (AST) and alanine aminotransferase (ALT) \leq 2.5 x institutional ULN. - Creatinine ≤1.5 x ULN - Estimated glomerular filtration rate ≥30 mL/min/1.73 m2 according to the Modification of Diet in Renal Disease abbreviated formula (Note: please refer to local labelling for administration of full dose of bisphosphonates) - International normalized ratio of prothrombin time (INR) and partial thromboplastin time (PTT) or activated PTT ≤1.5 x ULN at study entry.
-Subjects treated with warfarin, heparin, enoxaparin, rivaroxaban, dabigatran, apixaban, or aspirin (e.g. ≤100 mg daily) will be allowed to participate in the study if no underlying abnormality in coagulation parameters exists per prior history; weekly evaluation of INR/PTT will be required until stability is achieved for anticoagulants that require their monitoring as per local label.

-- Serum albumin >30 g/L - Pulse oximetry O2 saturation >92% if lung metastases are present
+- Aspartate aminotransferase and alanine aminotransferase ≤2.5 x institutional ULN - Pulse oximetry O2 saturation >92% if lung metastases are present - o Creatinine < 1.5 x ULN - o Estimated glomerular filtration rate ≥30 mL/min/1.73 m2 according to the Modification of Diet in Renal Disease abbreviated formula.
+(Note: please refer to local labeling for administration of full dose of bisphosphonates) - o International normalized ratio of prothrombin time (INR) and partial thromboplastin time (PTT) or activated PTT ≤1.5 x ULN at study entry.
+Subjects treated with warfarin, heparin, enoxaparin, rivaroxaban, dabigatran, apixaban or aspirin (e.g. ≤100 mg daily) will be allowed to participate in the study if no underlying abnormality in coagulation parameters exists per prior history; weekly evaluation of INR/PTT will be required until stability is achieved for anticoagulants that require their monitoring as per local label. - o Serum albumin >30 g/L

-15. Able to swallow oral medication
+16. Able to swallow oral medication.